 Our Cancer Care Coordinators help our patients and their families through the diagnosis, treatment and recovery process.

 Clinical trials are designed to test new therapies (drug or device) for treating diseases like cancer.
 Clinical trials are clearly defined protocols that involve with close and frequent monitoring by your physician.
-Mercy Health System collaborates with the Jefferson Kimmel Cancer Network in offering patients an array of clinical trial opportunities.
+Mercy Health System collaborates with the Sidney Kimmel Cancer Network at Jefferson in offering patients an array of clinical trial opportunities.
 Participation in clinical trials may offer patients access to experimental technologies, therapies and/or medications new to the treatment of cancer.
 Participation in clinical trials is completely voluntary and participants may withdraw at any time.

 - Cancer As a Turning Point, by Lawrence LeShan.